ericholscher/ericholscher.com/site/blog/2013/nov/21/better-javascript-workflow-with-django.rst

 Beefy should now be serving your media properly, and auto-compiling your javascript through Browserify.

-.. note:: You might need to symlink your javascript files from your STATIC_ROOT,
+.. note:: You may want to symlink your javascript files from into STATIC_ROOT,
             if you are doing active development on them.

 Conclusion